kosamad/SomScience/README.md

 4. Add a virtual tour of the museum's main exhibtion space on the "inside page".
 5. Improve the performance of the pages (see [Testing](#testing) section below).
 6. Improve the Thanks page so that it loads quicker or uses an alternative form of thanks e.g. a Modal.
+7. Modify each page to have indented (white) edges which are more consistent with industry standards and help improve the look of the website, particularly on large screen sizes.

 ### Accessibility